athoobj/employee-leave-attendance-final-project/README.md

 environment.apiBaseUrl
 ```

-to communicate with the Spring Boot REST API.
+to access the Spring Boot REST API.

 ---

 # TypeScript Models

-The Angular application uses typed TypeScript models matching the backend data.

-Models are used for application entities and API responses.
+The Angular application uses typed TypeScript interfaces/types for backend entities, request payloads, and API responses.

-The project includes typed models for data such as:
+Models include:

 - Employee
 - Leave Request
+- Leave Request Create
+- Leave Request Update
 - Leave Type
 - Attendance
 - Login Request
 - Login Response
-- Dashboard summaries
-- Reports
+- System Summary
-- Paged responses
+- Personal Summary
+- Leave Status Report
+- Attendance by Employee Report
+- Generic paged response

+A generic page type is used for paginated API responses.

+Leave Request workflow statuses are represented using typed status values.

-Separate request models are used where create or update payloads differ from the returned response.
+Separate create/update request types are used where request payloads differ from response objects.

-The application also defines the leave request workflow status values.

-The application does not rely on `any` as the application data model.
+Application data is typed instead of using `any` as the main data model.

 ---